-He is on the CPS Advocate Panel at level 4 for both London audemars piguet replica and the South Eastern Circuit generally and is an accredited rape prosecutor.
+He is on the CPS Advocate Panel at level 4 for both London and the South Eastern Circuit generally and is an accredited rape prosecutor.

 Richard is also regularly instructed to defend in criminal trials of complexity and gravity and has experience of regulatory work and courts martial.

 He is also registered for direct access work.